jacobpenny/Loris/jsx/lib/Parser/README.md

 Note that this parser is made up of two separate components: a JS parser and a PHP parser, both of which use the same syntax detailed below.

-# Prerequisites for Development

- * [Jison](jison.org) (only required for changes in syntax)

- Note that end users do not require Jison, only the Jison-generated parser file.
+# <a name="js"></a>JS Use
+At the top of your JS file add `import { Evaluator } from 'Parser';` (change the path based on your directory location).
+Call `Evaluator(LOGIC_STRING, SCOPE)` to evaluate an equation.

-# Development and Use
+# <a name="php"></a>PHP Use
+At the top of your PHP file add `include 'Parser/php/evaluator.php';`.
+Call the evaluator with `Evaluator::evaluate($equation, $this->scope);`.

+# <a name="dev"></a>Development
+To add, delete, or edit functions, simply edit `js/Functions.js` and `php/functions.php`.

+If you wish to make changes to the syntax, first be sure you cannot implement the same functionality with a function call.
+If not, proceed with the instructions below.

 NOTE: Please make sure all changes are mirrored on both the JS and PHP sides of the parser.
 Discrepancies will cause more headaches than you or I wish to deal with.
+ALL changes to ANY part of the parser on the JS or PHP side MUST be unit tested!
 Integration tests to come.

+### Prerequisites for Development

+ * [Jison](jison.org) (only required for changes in syntax)

+ Note that end users do not require Jison, only the Jison-generated parser file.

 ### Syntax and Operator Changes
 Changing syntax (or adding unary/binary operators) requires changes to `jison/logicParser.jison` as well as `php/lexer.php` and `php/parser.php`.
+See specifics below.

-### Jison/JS Specifics
+### Jison/JS Grammar Specifics
-Tokens are defined at the top, precedence and assertions are set below that, and finally the grammar itself is defined below that.
+In `logicParser.jison`, tokens are defined at the top, precedence and assertions are set below that, and finally the grammar itself is defined below that.
-The output is a simple object defining a tag, operation, and arguments. `tag` indicates the type of operation to be handled in `Evaluator.js`. `op` indicates the operation defined in `Functions.js`.
+The output is a simple object defining a tag, operation, and arguments. `tag` indicates the operation type to be handled in `Evaluator.js`. `op` indicates the operation to be executed (defined in `Functions.js`).
 Lastly, `args` defines the arguments of the operation as objects, which allows nested operations.
-See Jison documentation for grammar and Flex pattern matching specifications.
+See [Jison documentation](jison.org) for grammar and Flex pattern matching specifications.

 After your changes are made run `jison jison/logicParser.jison` and replace `js/logicParser.js` with the output file.

-### PHP Specifics
+### PHP Grammar Specifics
 Tokens are defined in `lexer.php`.
 Precedence and assertions are defined by the order of parsing functions in `parser.php`.
 The grammar is defined in `lexer.php`.
 Similarly to JS, an array defining `tag`, `op`, and `args` is output to `evaluator.php`.

-### Function Changes
-To add or edit functions, simply edit `js/Functions.js` and `php/functions.php`.

 ### Evaluator Changes
 To add new types of operations, add a case to the switch statement in `js/Evaluator.js` and `php/evaluator.php`.

 ### Unit Testing
 JS tests can be added to `Loris/test/js-tests/Parser.test.js`.
 Run tests with `npm run tests:unit:js:watch`.

 PHP tests can be added to `Loris/test/unittests/ParserTest.php`.
 Run tests with `Loris/vendor/bin/phpunit --configuration phpunit.xml --testsuite 'PHPParserTest'`.

-### Use
-At the top of your JS file add `import { Evaluator } from 'Parser';` (change the path based on your directory location).
-Call `Evaluator(LOGIC_STRING, SCOPE)` to evaluate an equation.

-At the top of your PHP file add `include 'Parser/php/evaluator.php';`.
-Call the evaluator with `Evaluator::evaluate($equation, $this->scope);`.

-# Syntax
+# <a name="syntax"></a>Syntax
 Note that all whitespace (spaces or tabs) is ignored in the parser.

 ### Value Inputs